 When you’re in the freelance market, it’s difficult to create a resume because you don’t work for just one company.
 In fact, a typical week may contain work for four (or more) companies.
-This can make building a resume challenging.
+This can make building resume challenges.
 Freelancing also has an added layer of difficulty, because for many they are almost always having to be on the lookout for new jobs.
 However, there are a few ways for you to make your resume stand out with a potential employer.

 Provide Only the Necessary Information

 A good resume should only be a page long.
 If you have a significant amount of information to share, it can extend to a second page.
-Since you don’t have a lot of space to work with considering your contact information has to go at the top, you need to be selective as to what you include.
+Since you don’t have a lot of space to work with considering your contact information has to go to the top, you need to be selective as to what you include.

 You don’t need to include a full paragraph to identify your objective, every job you have ever worked, every award you have ever won, and a long list of your hobbies.
 It’s simply not needed.

 Instead, focus on the information that is necessary.
 You may want to customize your resume for every type of position you are applying for so that you can highlight the most pertinent information.
-Ladders explains, “include several success words that will quantify more about what you do and how well you do it.
+Ladders explain, “include several success words that will quantify more about what you do and how well you do it.
 Success words are variations on just saying, “I did it”.
 Make your verbs active verbs and not passive.”

 Use a Simple, Skimmable Design

 Having a unique resume is important, but it’s also important to not deviate too much from the norm.
-College America explains, “a key element to create a standout resume is to make sure the layout promotes easy readability.”
+College America explains, “a key element to creating a standout resume is to make sure the layout promotes easy readability.”
 If potential employers have to search everywhere for the information they are looking for, they’ll simply skip over your resume entirely.

-Don’t go overboard with bright, bold colors.
+Don’t go overboard with bright, bold colours.
 While you may be tempted to stand out from all of the other resumes, it will do so in a negative way.
 Stick to the standard resume templates to ensure that you are giving hiring managers what they need in a way that they can read it quickly.
 If you provide enough information that gets their interest, they’ll contact you to learn more.

 Include Relevant Experience